CanadaBestSeller/CouplingVisualizer/README.md

 ***Internal Components
 B. IMethod Extractor
     The IMethod Extractor is responsible for taking in ITypes from the package explorer and extracting out an IMethod.
-IMethods are Java’s representation of methods.
+IMethods are Javaî–¸ representation of methods.
 IMethods allow Eclipse to use an internal Eclipse package to extract out call hierarchy relationships relating to the selected method.
-The method is selected either by a drag-and-drop operation into our view window or by right-clicking the element in the Eclipse package directory and clicking on the button called “Show Method Dependencies/Dependents.”
-The IMethod Extractor outputs a single IMethod Java object to be used to display our coupling visualization.
+The method is selected either by a drag-and-drop operation into our view window or by right-clicking the element in the Eclipse package directory and clicking on the button called î˜µhow Method Dependencies/Dependents.ï¿½The IMethod Extractor outputs a single IMethod Java object to be used to display our coupling visualization.

 C. Tree Builder
     The Tree Builder is responsible for receiving one IMethod from the IMethod Extractor and outputting a method tree to be used by the Translator.
 The Tree Builder uses the eclipse JDT internal classes to find callers of the method (Component D).
 Then by adding the returned callers to the tree and recursively calling Component D again, the tree builder will build our method tree with the selected IMethod and all if its callees.
 This can be further explained by the following:

 - Builds a tree of height 0, where root is the starting IMethod
 - Takes the IMethod
-- Retrieves callers of the IMethod using Eclipse’s call hierarchy package (Component D)
+- Retrieves callers of the IMethod using Eclipseî–¸ call hierarchy package (Component D)
 - For every caller inside of IMethod:
 - create a method node for caller
 - connect caller to IMethod in result tree